-When you’re planning your annual and monthly household budgets, a crucial factor to consider is repair costs of home appliances.
-The average repair cost of most kitchen appliances ranges from $100-$400, and that’s including the labor costs if you hire a repair technician.
-Small DIY fixes like changing a busted bulb can come much cheaper at less than $20, but bigger repairs may need professional help.
+When you’re planning your annual and monthly household budgets, a crucial factor to consider is home appliance repair costs.
+Small DIY fixes like changing a busted bulb can be cheaper and cost around $20, but complex repairs need professional help, and hence gets expensive!

-Before breaking down costs per appliance, let’s understand why appliance repair pricing varies so much.
+Before breaking down on each appliance, let’s understand why appliance repair pricing varies so much.

 The more exclusive your home appliances, the more it will cost to repair.
 Custom-built units likewise cost more.
 If it has unique features, is more eco-friendly, uses very different technology or the parts are hard to source, you can expect to pay a higher price.